Johannes Bugenhagen: Wittenberg

 In Wittenberg, Bugenhagen was elected parish pastor on 25 October 1523, making him Martin Luther's pastor and confessor.
 He was a member of Luther's team translating the Holy Bible from Greek and Hebrew to German, and opened the debate on Ulrich Zwingli's reforms.

 By 1523, his private lectures had become well known, so he was called to lecture the following years at the Leucorea, the university in Wittenberg (today Martin Luther University).
-In March 1524 the printer Adam Petri of Basel printer his "Interpretations of the Psalms" (Lat.Librum Psalmorum interpretatio) in the latin language.
-The cover was cut after a drawing by Hans Holbein the Younger depicting biographical events of Davids life in relation to the New Testament.
-The book saw four further editions in the latin language within half a year.
+In March 1524 the printer Adam Petri of Basel printed his "Interpretations of the Psalms" (Lat.Librum Psalmorum interpretatio) in the Latin language.
+The cover was cut after a drawing by Hans Holbein the Younger depicting biographical events of David’s life in relation to the New Testament.
+The book saw four further editions in the Latin language within half a year.
 A second edition by Adam Petri in August, one by Johannes Petreius in Nuremberg and also by Johannes Knobloch in Strassburg.
 Another one is assumed to have been printed by Johann Schöffer in Mainz.
 Two years later, a German translation was printed by Adam Petri in which for the Psalms text, the German translation by Martin Luther were used.
 Bugenhagen was regarded as one of the most important teachers and practitioners of biblical interpretation in the Wittenberg-centered Protestant Reformation, ordaining a generation of Lutheran pastors who were educated at this university.

 On 17 March 1533, he was promoted doctor of theology at the university of Wittenberg, together with Johannes Aepinus and Kaspar Cruciger.
 The promotion was supervised by Martin Luther, based on Philipp Melanchthon's theses, financed and attended by Frederick III, Elector of Saxony, and formally granted by deacon Justus Jonas.
 With the ceremony in Wittenberg's castle church (Schloßkirche), Aepinus, Bugenhagen and Cruciger became the first three Protestant doctors of theology.

 While theological doctoral promotions had been suspended in Wittenberg for the preceding eight years, the promotion of Aepinus had become necessary as the Hamburg burghers demanded their new superintendent to bear the title of a doctor.
 Melanchthon had written the speech for Jonas which laid the foundation of a Protestant doctorate, and Frederick III "the Wise" sponsored a subsequent celebration to introduce the new Protestant doctorate to the theological world.

+In September 1535, Bugenhagen was appointed Professor in the Theology faculty at Wittenberg.